What Kind of Writers Are We Looking For?

 The best way to get a feel for what we are seeking in our contributors is by reading our website.

 When submitting an article include your name, email address and a brief bio at the top of the article.
-Please submit articles by e-mail to email@example.com with the subject line: Article Submission.
-Most of our articles have a word count of 550-750 words.
+Please submit articles by e-mail to firstname.lastname@example.org with the subject line: Article Submission.
+Most of our articles have a word count of 300 to 600 words.
+We do not normally publish submissions over 750 words.

 We are unable to provide payment for submitted articles, however, our website provides exposure for your written work and a platform to convey your ideals to a large audience.
 You will retain ownership of the article you submit and your article will retain a Creative Commons No-Derivatives license.
 This license allows other websites to run your article provided the content remains unchanged and the work is accredited to you.